BIGJRA/BIGJRA.github.io/reborn.md

 Head up into Onyx Ward from the northeastern corner of Obsidia.
 Onyx Ward is pretty small, but there are some things we can do here before challenging the gym.

 Head up on the right side.
 Across from the third lamppost on the sidewalk you can find a hidden *Cheri Berry*.
 Making your way around to the top left corner past the front of the school, the second tile from the left contains a hidden *Antidote*.
-The rock below contains a *Carbos* and the rock down from here contains a *Pokesnax*.
+The rock below contains a *Carbos* and the rock down from here contains a *PokeSnax*.

 Anyways, we can't yet enter the Move Relearner house, so enter the apartment to the right.
 Talk to the girl on the left twice - for saving the Daycare couple, she'll give us an egg!
 It will be one of the following, determined randomly: **Clauncher**, **Seel**, **Remoraid**, **Spheal**, **Clamperl**, or **Frillish**.
 That's all here for now, so head next door to the game corner.